cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/reports/coach-managers-small-teams.md

 ### Examples

-A leader has four (4) direct reports, and each of those directs have six (6) direct reports:
+A leader has four (4) direct reports, and each of those employees have six (6) direct reports:
 - Let’s say this leader had 100% participation across their larger team.
 - With 28 responses, they receive a report but can't filter that report to see their four (4) direct reports’ responses, since there are less than five (5).